Sejad Salihović: 1899 Hoffenheim

 In 2006, Salihović was transferred to 1899 Hoffenheim.
-In his first season, the team played in Regionalliga Süd, at the time third tier league in Germany.
+In his first season, the team played in Regionalliga Süd, at the time third-tier league in Germany.
 At the end of the season, they managed to get promoted to 2.
 Bundesliga.

 He was rated by kicker as the best player of 2.
 Bundesliga in 2007–08 season with the best over-all grades, as 1899 Hoffenheim were once again promoted, this time to Bundesliga.

 Salihović helped 1899 Hoffenheim finish on the top of the table heading into the winter break in their first Bundesliga season.
 However, they could not continue in the same rhythm, finishing season only seventh.

 At the end of the 2012–13 season, Salihović scored two late penalties against Borussia Dortmund to secure relegation play-off matches, ultimately saving his team from being relegated.

 His last seasons at 1899 Hoffenheim were plagued by injuries, limiting his playing time and performance.

-He left 1889 Hoffenheim in 2015, after 9 years, becoming the record appearance maker in club's history.
+Salihović left 1889 Hoffenheim in 2015, after nine years, becoming the record appearance maker in the club's history.